DaleMargel/Web-Survey/PlatformBuild.md

 # Platform Build Tools
-Sometimes you need to build your system.
+Sometimes you need to build and bundle your system.

 These are tools that compile javascript to javascript making some changes to it along the way.
 React does this to convert JSX to javascript and package libraries into a saner structure.

 Stars updated on 2020.07.20.